enix223/SkyBlue/README.md

 ## CHANGELOG

+### v0.4.0

+1. Remove the absence interval property
+2. Remove the absence checking logic
+3. Change the scan callback back function to return a peripheral at a time

 ### v0.3.0

 1. Add advertisement data field to BLEPeripheral class, this is helpful for developer to access the latest advertisement data received from the peripheral.